Pat-Vdv/Aude/doc/audescript.md

+# A Short Introduction for Audescript

 Audescript is a custom generalistic programming language.
 The goal of this language is to be close to pseudo code notations used in computer science courses.

 This language is close to Javascript in its semantics with two main differences:

 - equality is by value and not by reference, so `{1,2,3}` equals `{1,2,3}`, contrary to Javascript.
 - sets are first class citizens and the language provides set operations like union, intersection and cross product as operators

 Main cosmetic differences are:

 - No braces.
 Keywords are used to end blocks.
 - `:=` for assignment, `=` for equality test.
 - The ternary operator is `if test then value_if_true else value_is false`

 Audescript is not designed to be used as a main programming language.
 It is designed for students to fiddle with finite state machines.